jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 Swapped out the stock drive for a Seagate FireCuda ST1000LX015 - hybrid hard drive - 1 TB - SATA 6Gb/s

 ### USB C Hub
-Hub works and allows me to plugin additional USB items, but ethernet and HDMI passthrough do not work currently.
+Hub works and allows me to plugin additional USB items and read SD cards, but ethernet and HDMI passthrough do not work currently.

 ## Installation Notes

 ### Fixing Bluetooth on BCM94350ZAE
 Installed latest BrcmFirmwareRepo.kext and BrcmNonPatchRAM2.kext from https://bitbucket.org/RehabMan/os-x-brcmpatchram/downloads/ using Kext Utility to Library/Extensions.
 Did not work.

-### Fixed audio using AppleHDA Patcher 1.9
+### Audio using WhateverGreen
-- Ran AppleHDA Patcher 1.9, dropped my config.plist and the latest AppleHDA.kext into the app
-- Under laptop picked Realtek ALC 898
-- Added CodecCommander.kext and aDummyHDA.kext to System/Library/Extensions and audio started working.
-I tried just Library/Extensions, but it seemed to only work in the system folder
-- Note injected audio ID is 98 for this MSI laptop.
-Seems a little unconventional, but it seems to be common on sibling model MSI laptops
+- Replaced the AudioPatcher method with an entry under Devices->Properties Devices: PciRoot(0x0)/Pci(0x1f,0x3) Properties Key:layout-id Properties Value: 62000000 Value Type: Data

 ### Webcam Functionality
 - The webcam does work, though it needs to be activated using the keyboard shortcut of Function + F6.
 I found this is a little sketchy as it didn't work if I needed it in the browser unless I already had the webcam active in Photo Booth after using the shortcut.
 Though once I had it working, it seems to be working on-going without needing to be pre-started like that.